 where $|+,i\rangle$ and $|-,i\rangle$ is the wave function at site $i$ of the lowest positive energy and highest negative energy states.

-From Fig.\,\ref{fig:band1l}a one can readily see that the mass term behaves in a similar manner compared to continuum model with respect to $V_0$.
+From Fig.\,\ref{fig:band1l}a, one can readily see that the mass term behaves similarly compared to the continuum model with respect to $V_0$.
 The variation of the band gap in the lattice model (Fig.\,\ref{fig:band1l}b) is also qualitatively the same as the prediction of the continuum model.
 This establishes the validity of the lattice model for our study.
-From the band structure one can see that the distribution of the mass term switches sign as it passes through a band crossing (denoted by vertical black dashed lines in Fig.\,\ref{fig:band1l}a,b).
-To understand if these jumps are associated with any change in topological phase, we consider a super cell with 8 unit cells (total 320 sites) and with open boundary condition.
+From the band structure, one can see that the distribution of the mass term switches signs as it passes through a band crossing (denoted by vertical black dashed lines in Fig.\,\ref{fig:band1l}a,b).
+To understand if these jumps are associated with any change in the topological phase, we consider a supercell with 8 unit cells (total 320 sites) and with open boundary conditions.
 We consider two different strengths of the scalar potential ($V_d$ and $V_e$ in Fig.\,\ref{fig:band1l}c) on either side of the crossing point.
-One can readily see that after the critical potential, the finite chain has eigenvalues close to zero energy (Fig.\,\ref{fig:band1l}b inset).
+One can readily see that after the critical potential, the finite chain has eigenvalues close to zero energy (Fig.\,\ref{fig:band1l}c).
 The eigenstates corresponding to these zero energy modes are strongly localised near the edges (Fig.\,\ref{fig:band1l}g) whereas before transition the highest occupied and lowest unoccupied states are localised in the bulk (Fig.\,\ref{fig:band1l}f).
-One can see that the system is essentially behaving like a SSH model \cite{Su1979} where the variation of hopping parameter can be achieved with the scalar potential.
-This clearly indicates that one can tune the \textit{mass} of the system with a scalar potential which in turn can influence the topology of the system.
-This connection will be more clear in next section where we discuss about the two dimensional systems.
+One can see that the system is essentially behaving like an SSH model \cite{Su1979} where the variation of the hopping parameter can be achieved with the scalar potential.
+This indicates that one can tune the \textit{mass} of the system with a scalar potential which in turn can influence the topology of the system.
+This connection will be more clear in the next section where we discuss the two-dimensional systems.